ankurkumar-ml/iris-flower-classification/README.md

 ## Approach

 After analyzing and visualizing the data, I have created Logistic Regression, KNearest Neighbor, Decision Tree, Naive Bayes and Support Vector Machine machine learning models.
-To evaluate the these machine learning models, I have used KFold cross-validation technique to split the data into train and test set, and accuracy score performance metric.
+To evaluate these machine learning models, I have used KFold cross-validation technique to split the data into train and test set, and accuracy score performance metric.
+After evaluating all these machine learning models, I see that Support Vector Machine gives best accuracy (93.33%) on our test set.
+So I chose Support Vector Machine as my final model and again trained it on whole dataset.